couchbaselabs/docs-ng/content/couchbase-manual-1.8/administration-tasks.markdown

 The replica system within Couchbase Server enables the cluster to cope with a failure of one or more nodes within the cluster without affecting your ability to access the stored data.
-In the event of an issue on one of the nodes, you can initiate a **Unhandled:** `[:unknown-tag :firstterm]` status for the node.
+In the event of an issue on one of the nodes, you can initiate a `failover` status for the node.
 This removes the node from the cluster, and enables the replicas of the data stored on that node within the other nodes in the cluster.

 Because failover of a node enables the replica vBuckets for the corresponding data stored, the load on the nodes holding the replica data will increase.
 Once